rjfarmer/gfort2py/tests/README.md

 # Skipping tests

 For things that don't work yet you can use the python decorator ``@pytest.mark.skip`` to skip the test.
 NOthing needs to be done on the Fortran side for tests that don't work yet.

+# Bug reports

+Bug reports make excellent test cases.
+If you can reduce the problem done to its minimal working example and add it to the test suite then there is a much better chance that the bug wont be re-introduced once it has been fixed.
+It also makes fixing things easier if there is a minimal working example.